Tally Hall: Tours and Good & Evil

 On September 9, 2009, Tally Hall released the song "Light & Night", featuring Nellie McKay, as a free download when customers of Walmart purchased The Magician's Elephant by Kate DiCamillo, published the same day.

 In the band's 2010 March tour with Jukebox the Ghost and Skybox, Joe Hawley backed out of the tour and was subsequently replaced with Casey Shea, who wore a black tie, and filled in for him for the rest of their live shows that year.
 On March 25, 2011, the band announced that all five original band members were still together.
 Later in the year, the band changed their management from The Hornblow Group, who also manages They Might Be Giants, OK Go, and Oppenheimer, to Stiletto Entertainment, who manages solo performance acts such as Barry Manilow.

 Their second album, Good & Evil, was released in 2011 under their original label, Quack!
 Media.
 The album had been recorded in late 2009, but due to repeated delays caused by their deal with Atlantic Records falling apart, it was released two years after it had originally been recorded.
 To promote the album, the band held a contest where the winner would be awarded a song written about them.
 The winner was a high school student named Nathan Naimark, whose self-titled theme song would be released soon after.
-Around the same time, the band released a cover of the Flo Rida song "Club Can't Handle Me", with Casey Shea on guest vocals.
+Around the same time, the band released a cover of the Flo Rida song "Club Can't Handle Me", with Shea on guest vocals.
 According to Horowitz, the origin of the cover came from a suggestion the band had made to Atlantic Records, where they would record and release covers of other artists signed to the label weekly, with the song presented as an example.
 The label rejected the idea, leading the band to release the song after they had parted ways with them.
 The band proceeded to go on a summer US tour in support of Good & Evil, with friend of the band Bora Karaca, wearing an orange tie, joining them as a touring member on multiple instruments.
 The band played their last show on August 20, 2011, at Mr. Smalls Theatre in Millvale, Pennsylvania.

 After the release of Good & Evil and its tour, Tally Hall became inactive with all band members going on to independent endeavors, though some of the projects had multiple members collaborate once again.